Welcome to the project for the preservation

 " This boat is the only ever way to link Thomas Edison with the Panama canal, Madonna, the Prohibition and the Ohio river... "

 ...
-Unfortunately as you can guess the ship is currenlty a wreck.
-It sits in a small waterway by the name of Taylor Creek In Petersburg, Kentucky, near Cincinnati.
-How the Sachem ended up in Taylor creek 2,600 miles away from New York is a years long adventure.
-Yet it is one of the many in the history of the Sachem.
+Unfortunately as you can guess the ship is currenlty in deep disrepair, as a forgotten footnote in the history of our country.
+It peacefully sits in a small waterway by the name of Taylor Creek In Petersburg, Kentucky, near Cincinnati.
+How the Sachem ended up here is a years long adventure.
+Yet it is one of the many in the history of this ship.
 From 1901 to 2018, The Sachem Project unveils the most complete history of the Celt/USS Sachem SP-192/Sachem/USS Phenakite PYc-25/Sightseer/Circle Line V.

 For serving the United States Navy, The USS Sachem (SP-192) / USS Phenakite (PYc-25) received the following awards whose ribbons are shown :